 In 2017, I made the decision to give up refined sugar and wheat flour…and I haven’t felt healthier!
-After years of feeling perpetually pregnant, I finally found what worked for me to eliminate my bloated belly.
-But I didn’t just stop eating wheat flour and refined sugar and the belly was magically gone.
-I actually started out by eliminating ALL added sugars COMPLETELY for 30 days.
+After years of feeling perpetually pregnant (most likely due to my endometriosis and related IBS-C), I finally found what worked for me to eliminate my bloated belly along with some of the endometriosis-related pain and inflammation.
+I started out by eliminating ALL added sugars COMPLETELY for 30 days.
 During this time, I only ate sugars that occurred naturally in foods, such as fruit, dairy, nuts, etc.

 Now, back to the sugar.
 As I mentioned, I gave up all added sugars, including artificial sugars and sugars that hide behind other names (I definitely recommend Googling “hidden names for sugar” when you have the chance) for 30 days.
 Then after the 30 days, I reintroduced natural sugars (i.e. honey, maple syrup, coconut sugar) back into my diet.
 But I’m not saying you can shove 10 refined sugar-free cookies in your face and you will feel great.
 Of course, sweets of any kind should be eaten in moderation.
 Therefore, you’ll find some no sugar added recipes too.

 And, lastly, if you’re interested, I am the writer of another food blog, Watch Learn Eat.
-I must warn you though, that it was started BEFORE I changed my eating habits, so you get the picture.
+I must warn you though, that it was started BEFORE I changed my eating habits; however, recent recipes reflect healthier options.